 Rau cần, or water celery, is a vegetable grown in winter in Vietnam.
-You can stir fry rau cần with garlic, tomatoes, or cook as soup.
+You can stir fry rau cần with garlic, and tomatoes, or cook it as soup.
 You can also ferment water celery with carrots, sprint onions, and ginger, which turns to pickles after 2-3 days.

 Rau Dền (Amaranth)

 Amaranth is translated as rau dền in the Vietnamese language.
 This plant is considered rich in iron, vitamin B2, vitamin C, and calcium.
-You can stir fry amaranth with garlic or boil it.
+You can stir-fry amaranth with garlic or boil it.
 When you boil the vegetable, remember to dress some lime juice into the soup after taking the vegetables out.
 The soup will turn from plum color to yellow, which is quite interesting.

 Bắp Cải (Cabbage)